-Apps with a questionnaire-based matching algorithm first ask users to answer a set of questions about their interests and expectations.
-Then, in accordance with their responses, the app connects people with similar personal values and goals. eHarmony illustrates this type of dating applications really well.
+Some dating apps’ architecture includes a questionnaire-based matching algorithm.
+It means that they first ask users to answer a set of questions about their interests and expectations.
+Then, in accordance with their responses, the app connects people with similar personal values and goals. eHarmony illustrates this type of dating application really well.

 Once you’ve decided what kind of dating app you want to build, you might wonder what steps to take next.

 First of all, you need to understand your target audience.
 App users may vary, depending on the type of dating solution and its business goals.
 Users can be of different ages and have their unique objectives and specific preferences.
 Know your audience and ensure you’re heading in the right direction to meet their requirements.

 Every business initiative related to the launch of a new product requires market research.
 The world has already seen a plethora of dating apps.
 Some of them are extremely successful in general; some found a particular niche to thrive, and others deliver value by implementing exclusive features.
 Take time to analyze your competitors and explore the ways to take advantage.

 At the moment, the US dating app market share looks like this:

 When you’re ready to transform your dating app idea into reality, you need to choose a reliable software partner.
 With so many IT service providers out there, it might be challenging to decide on which one suits you best.

 Prior to all, consider the qualification and experience that the software vendor has in dating app development.
 Check the company’s portfolio, read reviews, and ask for references.

 Make sure your team provides relevant technical background and expertise sufficient to address your requirements and deliver a reliable architecture for your dating app.